 We require a meter reading to close down your account.
-Please contact us to investigate by calling our customer care team on 1850 632 632 or by emailing firstname.lastname@example.org.
+Please contact our customer care team here or email email@example.com.
 Please quote your account number, account name and MPRN which can be found at the top of your bill.

 Once your account is closed a final bill will be issued.
 If it is determined that you have a deposit/credit owed to you, a refund will be sent either by cheque or if you pay by Direct Debit we will transfer the credit directly into your bank account.
 Once a refund is requested it should take no more than 10 working days for you to receive your refund.